SmithWebDev/QR_Code/readme.md

 ### Arguments needed

-- *URL*  Enter website url that you are intending to direct the user to.
+- *URL*:  Enter website url that you are intending to direct the user to.
-- *COLOR* Defaults to black.
+- *COLOR*: Defaults to black.
 	- note: when entering a custom color the # is not needed for the hexadecimal.
 	- note: shorthand hexidecimal will be ignore and default value applied.
-- *FILL* Defaults to white.
+- *FILL*: Defaults to white.
 	- note: when entering a custom color the # is not needed for the hexadecimal.
 	- note: shorthand hexidecimal will be ignore and default value applied.
-- *SIZE* input integer based on size of the output image.
-Defaults to 300.
+- *SIZE*: Defaults to 300.
+Input integer based on size of the output image.